-Throughout this half term we will be focusing our learning around Michael Morpurgo's Kensuke's Kingdom.
-We have already made a fantastic start and have developed many questions which we are eager to find the answers to.
-We will have the opportunity to develop many skills in Geography and Maths including map reading using precise grid references, compass directions and population figures.
-There will be lots of opportunities to improve our writing skills in a creative way.
+Throughout this half-term, we have been focusing our learning around Michael Morpurgo's Kensuke's Kingdom.
+We have had the opportunity to develop many skills in Geography and Maths including map reading using precise grid references, compass directions and population figures.
+The children have also written a discussion text, a letter and a non-chronological report themed around the text.

-The children have already started reading the first chapter of Kensuke's Kingdom.
-Below is the first two paragraphs the children studied, activating background knowledge and making predictions about the text.
+Below is the first two paragraphs, taken from Kensuke's Kingdom, that the children studied, activating background knowledge and making predictions about the text.

 "I disappeared on the night before my twelfth birthday.
 July 28 1988.
 Only now can I at last tell the whole extraordinary story.
 Kensuke made me promise that I would say nothing, nothing at all, until at least ten years had passed.
 It was almost the last thing he said to me.
 I promised, and because of that I have had to live out a lie.
 I could let sleeping lies sleep on, but more than ten years have passed now.
 I have done school, done collage, and had time to think.
 I owe it to my family and to my friends, all of whom I have deceived for so long, to tell the truth about my long disappearance, about how I lived to come back from the dead.